PDLPorters/PDL-DSP-Windows/README.md

     $win->samples;

-Generate and return a reference to the piddle of `$N` samples for the window `$win`.
+Generate and return a reference to the ndarray of `$N` samples for the window `$win`.
 This is the real-space representation of the window.

 The samples are stored in the object `$win`, but are regenerated every time